 The Web3 Foundation may not have or may not be able to obtain the technical skills and expertise needed to successfully develop Polkadot and progress it to deploy the Polkadot genesis block.
 There is a general scarcity of management, technical, scientific, research and marketing personnel with appropriate training to develop and maintain Polkadot.

-Risks associated with DOTs keyboard_arrow_right
+Risks associated with DOT keyboard_arrow_right

-Regulatory treatment of DOTs is uncertain
+Regulatory treatment of DOT is uncertain